 Radionuclides exist throughout Massachusetts.
 In some areas the concentrations of these minerals exceed the drinking water standards for radioactivity.

 How can I be exposed to radionuclides?

 Uranium, radium, and radon can be taken into the body by drinking water, or breathing air.
 Ingestion is the most common means of getting them into the body, with the exception that radon is a gas so the primary route of exposure is via inhalation of indoor air.

 How can radionuclides affect my health?

 Uranium is a health hazard only if it is taken into the body.
 The primary health effect from exposure to elevated levels of uranium is kidney damage.
-However most of the effects seen in humans have been due to high short-term exposures, and some occupational studies have shown a reversal of kidney effects after exposure ends.
+However, most of the effects seen in humans have been due to high short-term exposures, and some occupational studies have shown a reversal of kidney effects after exposure ends.
 Chronic exposures can also result in kidney effects.
-Health effects from exposure to naturally occurring uranium in drinking water are associated with the chemical toxicity of uranium.
-USEPA set its drinking water standard for uranium primarily on its chemical toxicity, but, as a precaution also considered the potential for uranium to cause cancer after a lifetime of drinking water exposure, under the assumption that any constituent that has radioactive properties could cause cancer.
+Health effects from exposure to naturally-occurring uranium in drinking water are associated with the chemical toxicity of uranium.
+EPA set its drinking water standard for uranium primarily on its chemical toxicity, but as a precaution also considered the potential for uranium to cause cancer after a lifetime of drinking water exposure, under the assumption that any constituent that has radioactive properties could cause cancer.
 Skin exposure is generally not a major concern.

 What are the health standards for radionuclides in drinking water?